lyteword/chspurgeon-tod/volume-1/psalm-3.md

 of tune, Let "Selah" teach us to pray

-## "O may my heart in tune be found
+O may my heart in tune be found

 Like David's harp of solemn sound."